 What should you watch for?

 Several symptoms can point to type 1 diabetes, including unusual thirst, frequent urination, intense hunger, unexplained weight loss, mood changes, weak spells or blurred vision.
-In any case, only blood tests in a laboratory can confirm the diagnosis, so it’s important to see a health professional as soon as suspicion arises.
+In any case, only blood tests in a laboratory can confirm the diagnosis, so it’s important to see a healthcare professional as soon as suspicion arises.

 How do you manage type 1 diabetes?

 Type 1 diabetes is first treated with insulin administered daily using a syringe, a pen or a pump.
-Once a diagnosis is made, the physician and the patient work as a team to determine the type of insulin needed (rapid-acting, short-acting, intermediate-acting, long-acting) as well as the dose and frequency of treatments according to various factors such as age, lifestyle and overall health.
+Once a diagnosis is made, the healthcare professional and the patient work as a team to determine the type of insulin needed (rapid-acting, short-acting, intermediate-acting, long-acting) as well as the dose and frequency of treatments according to various factors such as age, lifestyle and overall health.

 What are the potential complications?

-Type 1 diabetes is incurable, but fortunately, people living with the disease can still lead a long and fulfilling life.
+Type 1 diabetes is incurable, but fortunately, people living with the disease can still live a long and fulfilling life.
 The important thing is to take it one day at a time, seek out information, ask for support and find a good action plan so you can go about your daily activities with diabetes without letting it dictate your life.